Redislabs-Solution-Architects/redis-connect/README.md

 # When Adding new Library
-* When writing README.md assume user can follow instructions but is not familiar with the language or eco system
+* When writing README.md assume user can follow instructions but is not familiar with the language or eco system.
+[Template](README_lib_template.md) is availble
 * Use minimal dependencies.
 * For  consistency follow the pattern of other samples
 * Prefer simplicity over advanced language features